Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 4. Ensure that your build generates no errors (View the Output and Errors windows, under the View menu in Visual Studio).

-> **NOTE:** Only build the Simulator project, the other projects are not ready to be built just yet.
+> **Note**: Only build the Simulator project, the other projects are not ready to be built just yet.

 5. Again, in solution explorer, right-click the **Simulator** project, and select **Set as Startup Project**.